NeonHorizon/lipopi/README.md

 ### Special Note About Raspberry Pi 3

-Unlike the other Pi's the Raspberry Pi 3 has a software emulated version of the UART which means that GPIO 14 is not high by default with earlier versions of Raspbian.
-The way to resolve this is to enable the console which produces enough data that we can "pretend" GPIO 14 is high by placing a 100uf capacitor across the 100k resistor.
+Previously unlike the other Pi's the Raspberry Pi 3's software emulated version of the UART meanst that GPIO 14 was not high by default.
+The way to resolve this was to enable the console which produced enough data that we could "pretend" GPIO 14 was high by placing a 100uf capacitor across the 100k resistor.

 However this appears to be solved in the newer versions so you can use the Pi3 in the same way as with the other models.

-For more information please see [this thread](https://github.com/NeonHorizon/lipopi/issues/9) For more information please see [and this thread](https://github.com/NeonHorizon/lipopi/issues/28)

 ---

 ### Software
-1. Run sudo raspi-config and select "Advanced Options" followed by "Serial" and answer "Would you like a login shell to be accessible over serial?" with No.
+1. Run sudo raspi-config and select "Interfacing Options" followed by "Serial" and answer "Would you like a login shell to be accessible over serial?" with No, followed by "Would you like the serial port hardware to be enabled?" with yes.

-2. Edit your boot config by typing sudo nano /boot/config.txt and change enable_uart=0 to enable_uart=1 (do not do this on the Raspberry Pi 3, see notes)

-3. Run wget -N https://raw.github.com/NeonHorizon/lipopi/master/low_bat_shutdown to get the example script which checks for low battery and shuts down the Pi (if you prefer you could write this in Python or whatever).
+2. Run wget -N https://raw.github.com/NeonHorizon/lipopi/master/low_bat_shutdown to get the example script which checks for low battery and shuts down the Pi (if you prefer you could write this in Python or whatever).

-4. Make it executable with chmod +x low_bat_shutdown
+3. Make it executable with chmod +x low_bat_shutdown

-5. If you used a pin other than GPIO 15 for the low battery line (hardware step 15), edit this file and change the pin number (otherwise you don't need to edit it at all).
+4. If you used a pin other than GPIO 15 for the low battery line (hardware step 15), edit this file and change the pin number (otherwise you don't need to edit it at all).

-6. Execute this script by typing ./low_bat_shutdown nothing should happen.
+5. Execute this script by typing ./low_bat_shutdown nothing should happen.
 If the Pi shuts down then you did something wrong in Hardware step 15.

-7. Either leave the script in your home directory or move it to somewhere on the Pi where it wont get deleted, it needs to be run regularly by the system to check for low battery, if you delete it your Pi wont shut down!
+6. Either leave the script in your home directory or move it to somewhere on the Pi where it wont get deleted, it needs to be run regularly by the system to check for low battery, if you delete it your Pi wont shut down!

-8. Go into the cron directory where scheduled tasks are by typing cd /etc/cron.d
+7. Go into the cron directory where scheduled tasks are by typing cd /etc/cron.d

-9. Fetch the example script (which repeatedly checks for low battery) by typing wget -N https://raw.github.com/NeonHorizon/lipopi/master/power_check
+8. Fetch the example script (which repeatedly checks for low battery) by typing wget -N https://raw.github.com/NeonHorizon/lipopi/master/power_check

-10. Edit the script and change the path (underneath where it says command) to the full path of your low_bat_shutdown script (where you moved it in step 6), by default it looks in the Pi home directory.
+9. Edit the script and change the path (underneath where it says command) to the full path of your low_bat_shutdown script (where you moved it in step 6), by default it looks in the Pi home directory.

-11. The last part of the script ( >> /home/pi/low_bat_shutdown.log 2&>1 ) produces a log file in your home directory, you can change this if you wish.
+10. The last part of the script ( >> /home/pi/low_bat_shutdown.log 2&>1 ) produces a log file in your home directory, you can change this if you wish.

-12. If all is good you should be able to leave the Pi running and when the battery gets low it should shut down.
+11. If all is good you should be able to leave the Pi running and when the battery gets low it should shut down.
 You can check this worked OK by running the Pi until it goes off then powering it up again (once you have connected power) and checking the log file.
 If the file is blank then the Pi was not shutdown properly.

 ---